kkzkkakky/kkzkkakky/README.md

 -

 ## Research Interests
-- Passionate about AI applications in the field of education.
+- Passionate about AI/ML applications in the field of education.
+- Keeping an eye on international conferences such as:
+  - EDM: Educational Data Mining
+  - BEA: The Broadcast Education Association
+- Additionally, paying attention to other top conferences about AI/ML like NeurIPS, ICDM, CVPR, and IJCAI.

 <!--
 **kkzkkakky/kkzkkakky** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.